markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ```
 Save and refresh the browser to see the following:
 ![Console Dragover Event Target](./assets/lesson-4/1000-console-dragover.png)
 As we can see in the console, the `dragover` event continuously fires whenever an element is dragged over another element.
+In the course of a few seconds, the event handler is executed hundreds of times.
+This is quite different than the other events we have used that had a set beginning such as the `click` or `dragstart` events.
+Also notice
-What is particularly interesting is that the `target` property of the `dragover` event is the element that is being dragged over, not the element being dragged.
+that the `target` property of the `dragover` event is the element that is being dragged over, not the element being dragged.
+This is a big difference from the `dragstart` event, which tracked the dragged element.
 What is also important is the we are able to drag the element over different elements on the document such as the parent elements of our task lists such as the `<main>` and `<section>` elements.
 This isn't actually a good thing since we would like our task items to drop into the task lists and not elsewhere on the page.
 But for now, let's focus on making our element droppable, then we can fine tune our drop zone.

 If we try to drop the task item now we see that upon the drop, the task item simply bounces back to its original list.
 This is because of the default behavior of this event which prevents elements being dropped onto one another.
 Since this is the behavior we would like, we need to disable or prevent this action.
 > **Pause:** Can you remember the statement that prevented the default behavior?